zmk5566/AudibleVis/user-study.md

 ## Experiment Procedure (with time Estimation)

+## pre experiment set-up

+Before the experiment, the experiment helper will help the user the adjust the user to wear a headset with tracking function.

 ### Training

 ##### Before the testing for any of the encoding method, a comsulsery 10 mins training will be provided as it is a common procedure in use such sonification system.